timdzha/amigosmicroservices/README.md

 In our projects the diagram will looks like that
 ![eureka-service-discovery](resources/eureka-service-discovery.png)

+Eureka Server running on 8761.
+We see dashboard

 But we should understand that Eureka Server now seems like a bottle-neck.
-If it falls down, all microservices will fail
+If it falls down, all microservices will fail.